 Key Stage 3 Admin Manager

 Mrs J Bennett (firstname.lastname@example.org) is the Admin Manager for KS3 and deals with Key Stage 3 letter reply slips and general administration.

 To report absence, please ring or email Mrs K Brown on ext106 or email@example.com.

 Students in Key Stage 3 are at the beginning of a 7 year IB program, and as such follow the MYP.
 They are thus encouraged to see the links within and between individual subjects, and to experience a range of Approaches to Learning.
 Internationalism is fundamental to the curriculum, with all boys learning one modern foreign language in Year 7 (either Mandarin or Japanese) and choosing another language from French, German, Latin and Spanish in Year 8.
 An established and developing programme of residential visits and exchanges abroad extends pupils’ linguistic and cultural understanding.

 These vibrant and exciting learning opportunities fulfil the requirements of the National Curriculum for England- though they clearly massively exceed them, too.
-At Key Stage 3 at DGS the emphasis is on care, responsibility, involvement and enjoyment of success.
+In Key Stage 3 at DGS the emphasis is on care, responsibility, involvement and enjoyment of success.

 Key Events in the Year for Year 8 Students

-- Key Stage 3 Christmas Review – December
+- Key Stage 3 Rugby Festival

-- Year 8 Belgian Exchange to Liege
+- Year 8 trip to Japanese Embassy

-- Parents’ Evening – January
+- Parents’ and Carers' Consultation Evening

-- Year 8 Examinations - June
+- Year 8 Examinations